cap-js/docs/node.js/queue.md

 }
 ```

-::: tip Queued by default
+::: tip Outboxed by default
 Some services are outboxed by default, these services include [`cds.MessagingService`](messaging) and `cds.AuditLogService`.
 :::